dpalwallet/DPalWallet/README.md

 - Why useable amount not eq balance of address ?

   Because the UTXO of the change is not confirmed or the network delay

+- Why notice error when i send ?

+  Network error or used unconfirmed utxo (it have some limit at Doge node when use unconfirmed utxo), and Because of wallet is chrome based we dont tend to make a tx queue.

 - Can the mnemonic be imported into other wallets for recovery?

   Yes,You can import into other wallets that support BIP39